openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 2022-08-10 00:02:16.574 [INFO ] [g.openhab.core.model.script.SF Tests] - Forecast Optimist  6 days 319.827 kWh
 2022-08-10 00:02:16.578 [INFO ] [g.openhab.core.model.script.SF Tests] - Forecast Pessimist 6 days 208.235 kWh
 ```

-## Date Time

-Each forecast is bound to a certain location and this location is automatically bound to the TimeZone.
-This binding is translating the forecast timestamps according to your Regional Settings in openHAB.
-So you can query forecast data based on `LocalDate` and `LocalDateTime`.
-This shall cover the majority of use cases.

-There might be rare use cases querying foreign locations, e.g. `Aisa/Tokyo`.
-For this:

-- Forecast.Solar is every time delivering the local asia date time measures
-- Solcast needs to be configured with parameter `timeZone` in the advanced settings

-Taking this into account every time you query forecast data e.g. at 12 PM it will deliver the data at _high noon_ time of this location.